 - Economist Stephen Schulmeister explains the stabilizing potential of the FTT.

-- Stephany Griffith-Jones and Avinash Persaud analyse the potential benefits and practicalities of the FTT.
+- Stephany Griffith-Jones and Avinash Persaud analyze the potential benefits and practicalities of the FTT.

 - Oxfam's Nicolas Mombrial responds to the European Commission's position on the FTT.